sokolj1/minimal-mistakes/_posts/2018-08-20-Communicating-Data-Stories.md

 * The two worst possible ways communication can go wrong are boring and/or confusing interpretations.

-> "Truths can not walk on their own legs" - Karlyn Campbell.
+* "Truths can not walk on their own legs" - Karlyn Campbell.
 Truths must be explained, defended, and spread through language, argument, and appeal.

-* Sending theh narrative off is a great thing, but only _once_, and utilize a singular narrative, as more than one is confusing.
+* Sending the narrative off is a great thing, but only _once_, and utilize a singular narrative, as more than one is confusing.

 * When creating narrative content, capture the "inner monologue", as nobody wants to listen to a person with no emotions.